lachlanchen/earn-from-sctrach/README.md

 # LazyEarn — Lazy Money Lab + Earn From Scratch

 Earn.lazying.art is a cinematic GitHub Pages experience that mixes the **Earn From Scratch** playbook with the **Lazy Earn / Lazy Money** philosophy.
-This repo hosts the static site that lets visitors explore lazy income concepts, idea generators, and a newsletter-style CTA without touching a backend.
+Think of it as a lounge for effortless money ideas plus a research vault for high-upside experiments.

 > _“Build less.
 Live more.”_ — LazyEarn ethos

+---

+## 🪄 Philosophy

+1. **Lazy Money first.** Start from dreamy, fully-automated income loops, then backfill the steps (Lazy Earn → Earn From Scratch) only where needed.
+2. **Show, don’t spec.** Every section of the site feels like a luxury deck: glass cards, animated stats, interactive idea generators, and now an investment brief.
+3. **Research is art.** Reports (like the high-growth equities dossier) are written with the same indulgent tone as the landing page so money talk feels calm and creative.

 ---